emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST introduces an additional authentication subkey H<sub>2</sub>, alongside the subkey H. The inclusion of H<sub>2</sub> enables truncated tags with forgery probabilities close to ideal.
 Both H and H<sub>2</sub> are derived for each nonce, which significantly decreases the probability of multiple successful forgeries.
 These changes are based on proven theoretical constructions and follow the recommendations in {{Nyberg}}.
 Inoue et al. {{Inoue}} and Naito et al. {{Naito}} establish the security of GCM-SST in the single- and multi-user settings, including under nonce randomization and nonce-based key derivation.

 GCM-SST is designed for use in security protocols with replay protection.
 Each key MUST be chosen uniformly at random.
 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST be used at most once in the encryption function and at most once in a successful decryption function call.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 The reuse of nonces in successful encryption and decryption function calls enables universal forgery, as demonstrated by {{Joux}}, {{Lindell}}, {{Inoue}}, and {{Naito}}, and so GCM-SST MUST be used with replay protection.
 Additionally, GCM-SST MUST NOT be used with random nonces, as this significantly reduces the efficiency of replay protection.
 Implementations SHOULD add randomness to the nonce by XORing a unique number such as a sequence number with a per-key random secret salt of the same length as the nonce.
-This significantly improves security against precomputation attacks and multi-key attacks {{Bellare}} and is implemented, for example, in TLS 1.3 {{RFC8446}}, OSCORE {{RFC8613}}, and {{Ascon}}.
+This significantly improves security against precomputation attacks and multi-key attacks {{Bellare17}} and is implemented, for example, in TLS 1.3 {{RFC8446}}, OSCORE {{RFC8613}}, and {{Ascon}}.
 By increasing the nonce length from 96 bits to 224 bits, Rijndael-GCM-SST can offer significantly greater security against precomputation and multi-key attacks compared to AES-GCM-SST.

 Refer to {{onemany}} for considerations on using GCM-SST in multicast or broadcast scenarios.
 Unless otherwise specified, formulas for the expected number of forgeries apply to unicast scenarios.